potato-tf/MGE-VScript/README.md

 ⚠️The SQLite stuff should work fine but is untested.

 ⚠️Ruleset voting exists but is very janky, doesn't clean itself up correctly, and is disabled by default.

-## Installation
-- Drop the `mapspawn.nut` file and mge folder in your `tf/scripts/vscripts` directory.
-That's it

-  - if you are using `mapspawn.nut` already, rename the mge mapspawn file and add `script_execute new_filename_here` to your `server.cfg` file
-  - If you know github/git, I recommend cloning the repository to this directory so you're always up to date.

-## Configuration/Modifying game rules
-- Most arena rules can be configured at the top of the `mge/constants.nut` file

 ## Converting your map configs
 - Open a copy of `mgemod_spawns.cfg` in VSCode/NP++/any text editor that supports regex search/replace, enable regex